.

 The shoes I recommended will help realign your child’s feet, which will help secure a stronger foundation for your child’s body, facilitating better muscle functioning and strength, improving balance and coordination, and preventing present and future pathology.

-Should I Provide My Child with a Pair of Orthotics?
+Should You Provide Your Child with a Pair of Orthotics?

-If you believe that your child can benefit from wearing an orthotic as well, I suggest that you take a look at the article below:
+If you believe that your child can benefit from wearing an orthotic as well, I suggest that you take a look at the article on the best orthotics for pronation.

 If you need any further guidance or clarification you can leave me a message in the comments section below.